MichielvdVelde/redis-streams-manager/README.md

 Extracted from a personal project in which I required an easy way to work with multiple streams.

-IORedis is marked as a peer dependency, you'll need to install it yourself.
+[ioredis](https://github.com/luin/ioredis) is marked as a peer dependency, you'll need to install it yourself.

+The code was heavily inspired by [BullMQ](https://github.com/taskforcesh/bullmq/blob/master/src/classes/queue-events.ts).

 ## Install